wayfair-incubator/node-froid/CONTRIBUTING.md

 ## Other Ways to Contribute

-We welcome anyone that wants to contribute to `<project name>` to triage and reply to open issues to help troubleshoot and fix existing bugs.
+We welcome anyone that wants to contribute to `NodeJS - Federated Relay Object Identification` to triage and reply to open issues to help troubleshoot and fix existing bugs.
 Here is what you can do: